fabiomux/kde-servicemenus/README.md

 My personal KDE service menus collection, it includes the following scripts:
 - [Compose with Thunderbird][compose_with_thunderbird]:
-  compose a new email with Thunderbird with the selected files as attachment;
+  compose a new email with Thunderbird email client using the selected files as attachment;
+- [Compose with Thunderbird (Flatpak edition)][compose_with_thunderbird_flatpak]:
+  compose a new email with Thunderbird email client using the selected files as attachment (Flatpak edition);
 - [Copy Filelist to Klipper][copy_filelist_to_klipper]:
   copy the result of a several types of finding, accomplished through the *find* command, in the clipboard area using the Klipper D-Bus service;